maya-mau/trench/README.md

-# Trech: Trends in Tech
+# Trench: Trends in Tech

-This project provides the lastest tech job postings and trends.
+This project provides the lastest tech job postings and trends, and also serves as an exercise so I can learn Typescript and React.
 More details incoming as more features are developed.

 ## Current features:
  - See all latest "software" job postings